Easter Trail coming soon

 We garden here with our weekly volunteers and in collaboration with NOAH, St Matthew's Primary School and Richmond Hill School.

-The raised beds were constructed by Penrose Roots to Recovery.
+The raised beds were constructed by Penrose Roots to Recovery in around 2018.

 Grapevine